romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How does enabling code scanning relate to GitHub Actions consumption for a project hosted on GitHub?
+Q: How does enabling code scanning relate to GitHub Actions consumption for a project hosted on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Code scanning contributes to the project's GitHub Actions consumption, depending on the frequency and complexity of scans**